One of the biggest challenges that we as campaigners face in trying to create a better society is getting our voice heard.

 Unashamedly upbeat, The Rooftop is a new media outlet and social media presence designed to provide the public with a daily dose of positive news.

-In its first six months, The Rooftop has seen over 3m content views of stories about the positive impact of social enterprises, great charity campaigns, exciting developments from local government, trade union victories in the workplace and ground-breaking research by universities.
+In its first nine months, The Rooftop has seen over 4.6m content views of stories about the positive impact of social enterprises, great charity campaigns, exciting developments from local government, trade union victories in the workplace and ground-breaking research by universities.

 For a brand new media outlet, we’ve made a good start.
-Our initial tracking research suggests that up to 6% of the UK population have heard from us in the first few months.
+Our independent tracking research suggests that up to 6% of the UK population hear about us every three months – that’s 3.8m people.

 But we need to do more.
 The scale of the problem is vast and we have limited resources.